 Research and Development (R&D) tax credits can be valuable for companies who incur R&D costs, but in the past startup companies couldn’t benefit from it immediately unless they had taxable income.
 However, beginning in 2016, businesses can now use the credit to offset their payroll tax liability.
 To qualify, the startup company must have less than $5 million of revenue in the year that the credit is claimed and must not have had any revenue prior to the last 5 years.
+Startups that didn’t originally choose this option to offset payroll tax can still make the election for 2016 by amending their return by December 31, 2017.

 It’s important to learn more before committing to additional expenses in anticipation of receiving the credit.
 Consulting a startup professional is always advised, but the information below will help you get started.